ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-resource-discovery-sec}

-Applications located outside a network or system SHOULD be able to discover which resources they are authorized to access in a network or system.
+Client applications can be located both within the digital asset network or outside the network.
+Applications located outside a network or system SHOULD be able to discover which resources they are authorized to access.

 Resource discovery is handled by the gateway in front of the network.
-For instance using a GETrequest against the gateway URL with no resource identifier could return a list of URLs available to the requester.
-This list issubject to the access controls above.
+For instance using a GET request against the gateway URL with no resource identifier could return a list of URLs available to the requester.
+This list is subject to the access controls above.

 Gateways MAY allow applications to discover resources they do not have access to.
 This should be indicated in the free text field, and gateways SHOULD implement a process for applications to request access.